pcordeiro/go-health-sqldb/README.md

 # go-health-sqldb
-Health check implementation for SQL databases
+Health check implementation for SQL databases - To be used with [go-health](https://github.com/pcordeiro/go-health)